🎉Grand Opening: June 2026

 Is a dental hygienist cleaning painful?

 Most patients find a dental hygienist cleaning comfortable, though you may experience some sensitivity during scaling, particularly around areas where calculus has built up or where the gums are inflamed.
 If you are concerned about discomfort, your hygienist can discuss options with you before the appointment, including the use of a topical numbing gel or local anaesthetic if appropriate.
 Sensitivity typically settles quickly after the appointment, and many patients report that their mouth feels noticeably fresher and cleaner afterwards.
+Over time, regular cleaning appointments often become more comfortable as gum health improves.

 How often should I see a dental hygienist?

 The recommended frequency of hygienist visits varies depending on your individual oral health needs.
 For many patients, appointments every three to six months are sufficient.
 However, patients with a history of gum disease, those undergoing orthodontic treatment, or individuals with certain medical conditions may benefit from more frequent visits.
 Your dentist will typically advise on the most appropriate interval following a clinical examination.
+Attending regularly helps to prevent the build-up of calculus and allows your hygienist to monitor your gum health over time.

 What is the difference between a scale and polish and a deep clean?